washington state child support

 The court requires documentation that proves unemployment or a drastic change in income.
 Otherwise, they assume you will make payments as usual.
 You’re also expected to actively search for another source of income to keep up with the obligation.

 Even if you can show an extreme, long-term income drop, the court often still requires parents to continue making child support payments.
-Once in place, they’re reluctant to change these orders.
+Once in place, they’re reluctant to change these orders, so it’s best to ensure you’re comfortable with the payments before anything becomes final.

 Related Reading Modifying a Child Support Order